FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 - Turnover of players of both teams occur every 10 poems read.
 - If an opponent took a Torifuda from a player's side, the player passes their turn to their next teammate.

-## Competitive Karuta (競技かるた - *Kyougi Karuta*)
+## Competitive Karuta (競技かるた - *Kyōgi Karuta*)
 [Competitive Karuta](/en/uta-garuta/ogura-hyakunin-isshu/competitive-karuta) is a full-fledged competition held under the rules set by the All Japan Karuta Association.

-It is characterized by using only 50 Torifuda, which is half of what is used in "Scatter and Pick up"(however, all 100 Yomifuda are read).
+It is a one-on-one game characterized by using **only 50 Torifuda**, which is half of what is used in "Scatter and Pick up".
+However, all 100 Yomifuda are read by the reader.

+Playing at a competitive level requires a high level of dexterity, agility, and memory, and is considered as a kind of sport in Japan.

 # Other Games using Hyakunin Isshu Karuta
 ## Mubeyama Karuta (むべ山かるた)